If you were forced to flee your home, what would you save?

 In times of crisis, and in the world's toughest places, we stand side by side with children.

-Keep scrolling to learn how we support children when disaster strikes.
+Keep scrolling to learn about what we do before, during and after a disaster strikes.

 By giving to Save the Children today, you can help protect a child’s life and future.